publishpress/PublishPress-Future/readme.txt

 = UNRELEASED =

+* ADDED: Remove limitation of selecting only hierarchical taxonomies, #285;
 * CHANGED: Deprecate the constant PublishPress\Future\Modules\Settings\SettingsFacade::DEFAULT_CUSTOM_DATE and replaced it with ::DEFAULT_CUSTOM_DATE_OFFSET;
 * FIXED: Fix consistency on radion buttons alignment on the settings page;
 * FIXED: Hides the legacy cron event field from Diagnostics and Tools settings tab if no legacy cron event is found;